Skip to content

 Dial ColorWhiteBlack

-If you are deciding between Casio Analog and Casio W-800H, the real decision is usually about wrist presence versus easier fit, water-ready utility versus dressier everyday wear, casual character versus digital versatility.
-Start with fit first — case width and lug-to-lug usually matter more than secondary features if wrist comfort is a concern.
+If you are deciding between Casio Analog LQ-139 and Casio W-800H, the real decision is usually about wrist presence versus easier fit, water-ready utility versus dressier everyday wear, casual character versus digital versatility.
+Treat it as a value-versus-upgrade decision — confirm the extra spend solves a problem you will notice every week.

 Casio W-800H is a better fit for buyers who want more wrist presence, low-maintenance daily wear, digital styling.